OPERATION OF THE ASTROLABE

 Repeat for the second instance.

-These dates are when the Sun sets in the given azimuth.
+These dates are when the Sun rises/sets in the given azimuth.

-There are no occurrence if the azimuth is too far right or left
+There is no occurrence if the azimuth is too far right or left

-(north or south) of the due west point on the horizon.
+(nortof the due east/west point on the horizon.
 The Sun can not

 Find the compass directions by day